locize/blog/source/_posts/website-localization.md

 We have the following two areas of testing for localization in the web:

 ### Language Testing
-Is the language properly tested, and are all of the words correct and understood?
-This list may be of assistance:
+Is the language properly tested, and are all words correct and understood?
+Ensure consistency since success and failure can be determined by trust.
+This list might be useful for testing local language:

 * Wrong use of language
 * Spelling mistakes